Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Cape Verde and from Columbus.
+I'm losing my edge to the kids from India and from Lagos.

 But I was there.